-dsTest supports the GPRS Tunneling Protocol Version 2 for Control plane (GTPv2-C) message sets over the LTE Evolved Packet Core (EPC) signaling interfaces:
+dsTest supports the GPRS Tunneling Protocol Version 2 for Control plane (GTPv2-C) message sets over the LTE Evolved Packet Core (EPC) and 5GC signaling interfaces:

 GTP-U (user plane data) is supported on Gn, Gp, S1-U, S11-U, S4, S5/S8, and S12 interfaces.

 Test GTP-C initiators (MMEs and SGSNs), and verify responses from gateways (GGSNs, PGWs, and SGWs).
 Using our SmartFlow feature or SmartEvents application, you can create simple to complex transaction flows for a specific GTP-C interface, including message definitions and state machine elements.
 The SmartFlow or SmartEvents can define different paths for success, failure, or other conditions, all defined within a state machine, providing effective GTP compliance and interworking testing.
 The states contains a unique list of states that a GTP-C message flow can traverse.
 In addition to the defined messages sets, you can create and customize user-defined message templates and modify the messages using our SmartIE or SmartAVP features to increase the flexibility of test scenarios.
 When defining a message template it is only necessary to include and provision the elements whose values will be compared to information in the received message.
 Multiple handlers can be used with different templates of the same message type in order to execute various actions or state changes depending on the composition of a received message.

 GTP node configuration and test scenarios are easily defined and configured with dsClient GUI or direct XML files that are validated against a published XML Schema to avoid invalid definitions.

 A comprehensive set of operational measurements is collected at specified intervals and stored in a SQLite database on the dsTest server.
 Real-time measurements may be retrieved through our dsClient CLI interface or graphed via our dsClient GUI interface.